I’d break my resolution on the first day!

 My parents expect me to spend the whole holiday break at home with them.
 Ya, I would personally rather spend a few days there, then go back to my apartment and catch up with reading and friends I haven’t seen for a while.
 But how could I turn them down?

 He told me to update the data – as though he was my boss and he’s not – and even though it’s his responsibility.
 The audacity!
 And yet I just sat there and said nothing.

 My adult sons always want to go out to eat Sundays evenings, but by then I just want to be at home and start mentally transitioning to the work week.
 But I don’t know how to say no. It’s not like I physically can’t go.

 My observation is that people have a much easier time declining an offer, invitation, or demand when giving an external reason for the decline.
 I can’t – I have to work.
 We’re not going to be able to make it – the kids are sick.
 I won’t be able to work on that – my boss said I have to focus all my time on my primary project.

 But for all those other times when the reason is internal (being tired, needing down time, wanting to do something different, being in a certain mood that’s different from the activity at hand, not wanting to spend time with the person asking), it gets a little harder.

 In counseling, I help people develop the tools that allow them to say yes to the things they want, and no to things they don’t want.

-If this is something you’d like to learn, call me at 605-695-7913 for a free initial phone consultation or to schedule an appointment.
+If this is something you’d like to learn, please call to schedule an appointment.